-Some may mean by "strategic" that the Board simply gives broad direction to the staff which is in charge of executing the work under the board's supervision.
+Some may mean by "strategic" that the Board simply gives broad direction to the staff which is in charge of executing the work under the Board's supervision.

-We agree that the Board members should not be directly involved in the drafting of the standards, and should rather devote most of their time to research, public consultations and discussions with their colleagues.
-However, the Board(s) should remain in command of each active project and each member should take full responsibility for the standards on which he/she will cast a vote; this goes much beyond setting the strategic direction for the projects.
+We agree that the Board members should not be directly involved in the drafting of the standards, and should rather devote most of their time to research, public consultations and discussions within the Board.
+However, the Board(s) should remain in command of each active project and each member should take full responsibility for the quality and content of the standards on which he/she will cast a vote; this goes much beyond setting the strategic direction for the projects.